Yograj2024/netflix-gpt/README.md

   - `useGetMoviesList` → Custom hook to fetch and manage movies list.
   - `useMovieTrailer` → Custom hook to fetch and manage movie trailer data.
 - Displayed movie details dynamically in the Hero section.

+### ✅ Build Main section
+  - Created a main folder to better organize UI components.
+  - Inside the main folder, added three new components:
+    - Main.jsx → Renders multiple MoviesRow sections such as Trending and Top Rated.
+    - MoviesRow.jsx → Displays a title and list of movies.
+    - MovieCard.jsx → Renders individual movie posters.
+  - Created a new custom hook:
+    - useTopRated.js → Fetches Top Rated Movies from TMDB API and stores them in Redux using addTopRatedMovie.
+  - Updated Redux Store (moviesListSlice) to include a new topRatedMovie state and corresponding action to store fetched top-rated movies.
+  - Data Fetching & Store Update
+    - useTopRated.js runs on mount, calls the TMDB Top Rated Movies API, and dispatches addTopRatedMovie() to update the store.
+  - Main Component Flow
+    - Main.jsx uses useSelector to fetch nowPlayingMovies and topRatedMovie from Redux.
+    - MoviesRow.jsx renders the title and passes the movie list to MovieCard.
+    - Passes each movie list to MoviesRow.

 # features :-
 - login/sign up page